Vietnam.vn - Nền tảng quảng bá Việt Nam

 Associate Professor, Dr. Nguyen Manh Khanh, Deputy Director of Viet Duc Hospital, is examining a child patient.

-Viet Duc Hospital has supported 100 million VND for the family of a medical staff working at Ta Cu Ty Medical Station, Bac Ha district, Lao Cai province who died due to being swept away by floodwaters while on duty.
+Viet Duc Hospital has supported 100 million VND to the family of a medical staff working at Ta Cu Ty Medical Station, Bac Ha district, Lao Cai province who died due to being swept away by floodwaters while on duty.

 Associate Professor, Dr. Nguyen Manh Khanh, Deputy Director of Viet Duc Hospital, directly examined and reviewed medical records, X-ray films, etc. of the patients.